-Our compensation committee conducts an annual performance review of each of our named executive officers and approves the target compensation of each named executive officer based, in part, on this review.
-During the first quarter of each year, annual corporate goals are determined and set forth in writing.
-Before the end of each year, our compensation committee determines the compensation levels for each named executive officer after carefully reviewing overall corporate performance and completing an evaluation of each named executive officer's annual performance against established corporate goals, as well as his or her contributions to achievement of the corporate goals and, in the case of executive officers other than our Chief Executive Officer, the achievement of individual performance goals.
-In addition, our compensation committee may apply its discretion, as it deems appropriate, in determining the compensation of our named executive officers.
+Our compensation committee conducts an annual performance review of each of our named executive officers and approves the target compensation opportunity of each named executive officer based, in part, on this review.
+During the first quarter of each year, annual corporate goals are determined by the Board and set forth in writing.
+Before the end of each year, our compensation committee determines cash incentive compensation award amounts for such year as well as the compensation levels for each named executive officer for the following year after carefully reviewing overall corporate goals, determining achievement of the established corporate goals and, in the case of executive officers other than our Chief Executive Officer, the achievement of individual performance goals.

-Any merit-based increases in base salary, annual stock option grants, and cash awards made under our 2015 annual cash incentive compensation program were based on the achievement of these corporate performance goals and individual performance goals, a review of competitive market data (based on our compensation peer group), and consideration of the other factors described above.
+Any merit-based increases in base salary and the size of annual stock option grants are based on the achievement of these corporate performance goals and individual performance goals, a review of competitive market data (based on our compensation peer group), and consideration of the other factors described above.
+Cash awards made under our 2016 annual cash incentive compensation program are based upon achievement of the corporate goals approved by the Board and, for named executive officers other than our Chief Executive Officer, individual performance.

-During the last quarter of each year, our Chief Executive Officer evaluates our corporate performance and each named executive officer's individual performance (other than his own), as compared to the corporate goals and, as applicable, the individual goals for that year.
+During the last quarter of each year, our Chief Executive Officer evaluates our corporate performance and each named executive officer's individual performance (other than his own), as compared to the pre-established corporate goals and the named executive officer's individual goals for that year.
 Based on this evaluation, our Chief Executive Officer recommends to our compensation committee any increases in base salary, annual stock option grants and/or cash awards under our annual cash incentive compensation program.
 Our compensation committee, with input from our Board, evaluates our Chief Executive Officer's individual performance and determines whether to adjust his base salary, grant him an annual stock option and/or make a cash award under our annual cash incentive compensation program.